-On NHS projects, federal law requires formal design exceptions when the 10 controlling criteria listed in the Federal Register Vol. 81, No 87, page 27187 are not met.
+\\On NHS projects, federal law requires formal approval of exceptions to the 10 controlling criteria listed in the Federal Register Vol. 81, No 87, page 27187 that are not met.
 These controlling criteria are listed below.

 All NHS Roadways Interstate and Freeways as well as other NHS Roadways with Design Speed ≥ 50 mph

 Design Speed Lane Width

 Design Loading Structural Capacity Shoulder Width

 Horizontal Curve Radius

 Superelevation Rate

 Maximum Grade

 Stopping Sight Distance

 Cross Slope

 Vertical Clearance